TaoyiminR/Hashing_for_geo-localization/README.md

 # Datasets
 We adopt two datasets to verify our method, including CVUSA and CVACT dataset.
-CVUSA dataset: The dataset can be accessed from https://github.com/viibridges/crossnet CVATC dataset: The dataset can be accessed from https://github.com/Liumouliu/OriCNN
+CVUSA dataset: The dataset can be accessed from https://github.com/viibridges/crossnet CVACT dataset: The dataset can be accessed from https://github.com/Liumouliu/OriCNN